Skip to Content

 A blood test in March of 2002 confirmed that plaintiff Martha Minnifield suffered from chronic kidney disease.
 One month later, Minnifield was instructed by gastroenterologist Doris Lurwick to take a three-ounce bottle of Fleet Phospho-Soda Buffered Saline laxative prior to undergoing a colonoscopy.
 This over-the-counter laxative is widely known to pose a risk of kidney failure in patients with kidney disease.

-The plaintiff turned to Attorney Edward McNabola and attorney Theodore C. Jennings for representation.
+The plaintiff turned to Attorney Edward McNabola and Attorney Theodore C. Jennings for representation.
 She and her attorneys claim that the doctor should have prescribed GoLytely, a safe alternative drug that poses no risk to the kidneys.

-As a result of this medical error, Minnifield had to undergo 2.5 years of dialysis amounting to $574,000 in medical bills.
+As a result of this medical error, Minnifield had to undergo 2.5 years of dialysis, amounting to $574,000 in medical bills.
 It took the jury less than two hours to reach a verdict.

 Read the full story in the Chicago Daily Law Bulletin.